svenslaggare/StackJIT/documentation/gc.md

 A collection happens when 1000 objects (or supplied via a command line argument) has been allocated.
 This needs to be changed so that collections when the GC needs more free space.

 ## Allocator
 The allocator is implemented using the "bump the pointer" technique.
-This works by when a new object needs to be allocated, the current next pointer is returned as the location of the new object, and is incremented after.
+This works by when a new object needs to be allocated, the current next pointer is returned as the location of the new object, and is incremented after to prepare for the next object.
+The advatange of this approach is that the allocator is very simple and fast, as most of the work is done by the collector which compacts the heap.

 ## Heap size
 The heap size is fixed, and will not grow if the heap runs out of space.
 The size of the different generations are: